GlimpseArchive/Glimpse.Client/README.md

 *!!!
 Currently watch server isn't working correctly, so don't use !!!*

+Use this instead of `gulp dev` for the time being:
+    # Run the server in one command window:

+    gulp server

+    # And then in another command window, execute rebuilds as needed:

+    gulp build

+    # The app should be available at http://localhost:8080.
+*!!!
+Currently watch server isn't working correctly, so don't use !!!*

 If you are actively developing the client, the `dev` task will provide you with everything you need: